 The mapping environment consisted of an interface, a synthesizer, and a tool for making mappings between the two.
 The interface used was a T-Stick; hardware and software documentation for the T-Stick can be found on github.
 Webmapper was used to make mappings, and is also available from github.
-Native Instruments Massive was used as the synthesizer, configured as described in the publications above.
+Native Instruments Massive was used as the synthesizer in the 2020 studies, configured as described in the publications above.
 The Max/MSP reimplementation of the synthesizer was used for the 2021 study.

 The remaining software glue, implemented in Max/MSP, is available for download from the link above.
 This includes the software for reading raw data from the particular T-Stick used in the study, the gestural feature extraction algorithms, and the libmapper bindings for the T-Stick and the synthesizer.
 In addition, a reimplementation of the synthesizer in Max/MSP is also included.
-Although not identical to the original synthesizer, this reimplementation may be considered close enough to be comparable, and it has already been used in ongoing follow up research to the publications above.
+Although not identical to the original synthesizer, this reimplementation may be considered close enough to be comparable, and it was used in the 2021 study cited above.

 One important feature of the mapping environment is that all raw data and gestural signals from the T-Stick are sent to a certain port on the local host, as are all changes to the synthesis parameters (whether by the user moving a slider or by the mapping).
 Combined with the public availability of administrative bus traffic in the libmapper network, these provide the foundation for a simple recording mechanism.

 The following simple shell script was used in the study to

 record the T-Stick signals, synthesis parameter changes, and

 all OSC messages received on the given port as text to the standard